paulmaddela/grab-safety-challenge/README.md

     + trip duration data
 * **Model building** : Combine all features into a training dataset.
 Removed observations which had minimum speed value less than 0 as test dataset.
 Trained a cross validated randomforest model on remaining dataset.
 Got an **auc of 1.0** on unseen data.
 Hope the auc is the same on hold-out test dataset.

+Although a total of 212  features were engineered, only 70 were used for training of which 58 were from acceleration data and gyroscope data.
+This was enough to get an auc score of 1.0 on unseen data.

 ## Data understanding